HarkHorning/schedule-network-app/README.md

 # schedule-network-app

 A scheduling app project made with React and Django to make group scheduling easier.
 Nothing built on the back-end yet.
+Front-end layout mostly complete.

-made with React, Django, and MySQL
+Made with React, Django, and MySQL